codrin-axinte/Project-01/README.md

 ![Screenshot](http://via.placeholder.com/711x400)

 The game plot is to survive as much as you can, runnig from the chaser.
-Also there are some other features like patrols and traps which will increase the difficulty.
+Also there are some other features such patrols and traps which will increase the difficulty.
 User is able to choose his and enemies color as he likes.

 ## Installation